 Then, you go about your life.
 You’ve turned off overdraft protection, so you don’t really need to worry about those fees.
 Unfortunately turning off overdraft protection will now only make you subject to the NSF Fee, otherwise known as the Insufficient Funds Fee or Non-Sufficient Funds Fee.

 Your direct deposit gets delayed because of a weekend or the ACH system.
 You have barely enough money in your account for anything else.

 Then, Netflix charges you the monthly subscription.
-Your bank declines it and since you turned off overdraft protection, the bank still charges you a $35 NSF (Insufficient Funds or Non-Sufficient Funds) fees.
+Your bank declines it and since you turned off overdraft protection, the bank still charges you a $35 NSF (Insufficient Funds or Non-Sufficient Funds) fee.

 This fees can have a domino effect.
-Say your phone bill is on autopay charges your designated account.
-The bank declines it, you get charged $35 in NSF fees.
+Say your phone bill is on autopay and charges your designated account.
+The bank declines it and you get charged $35 in NSF fees.

 You may even have a round up savings app which tries to round up your recent transaction and charges your account.
 The bank declines it, and you get hit with another $35 NSF fee.